gfiorav/carto_loves_mac/README.md

 127.0.0.1 username.localhost.lan
 ```

-Save and your done.
+Save and you're done.
 Fire up all the pieces and visit `username.localhost.lan:3000` in you favorite browser.